yepolonais/MyCompany/README.md

 # Tasks

-The candidate must create the following endpoints:
+You must implement the following endpoints:

 - POST /clients ?
-Create a client.
+Create a client
 - POST /clients/{id}/commands ?
-Create a command for a client
+Create a command for a specific client
 - GET /clients/{id}/commands ?
-Return the client command
+Return all commands for a specific client

-The candidate must used:
+You are expected to:

-- InMemory database
+- Use an in-memory database (just a List<T>)
-- DTOs (ex.
-CreateClientRequest, CreateCommandeRequest).
+- Use DTOs for input (e.g. CreateClientRequest, CreateCommandeRequest)
-- DI
-- Async
+- Apply Dependency Injection
+- Use async/await, even if it seems unnecessary for in-memory storage

 # Bonus

-Add a method in the command service that calculate the total amount for a list of command.
+Add a method in your command service to calculate the total amount for a given list of commands.

-Use TDD with xunit to test the limit cases.
+Use TDD with xUnit to test edge cases, such as:

+- Empty command list
+- Products with zero quantity
+- Multiple products with various prices